nrfconnect/sdk-nrf/doc/nrf/external_comp/memfault.rst

 Integration overview
 ********************

-The SDK version is included in the `west manifest file`_ in |NCS| and is automatically downloaded when running ``west update``.
+The SDK version is included in the `west manifest file`_ of the |NCS| and is automatically downloaded when running ``west update``.
-By default, it is downloaded to ``ncs/modules/lib/memfault-firmware-sdk/``.
+By default, it is downloaded to the :file:`ncs/modules/lib/memfault-firmware-sdk/` directory.

 Integration steps
 *****************

 To integrate Memfault into |NCS|, after completing the prerequisites, complete the following steps:

-1. Configuring Memfault
+1. Configure Memfault
 #.
-Adding additional configuration files
+Add additional configuration files

 .. _ug_memfault_config: